Brunei Darussalam country brief

 Australia has a solid Defence relationship with Brunei, with avenues of engagement including strategic dialogue, bilateral military exercises and technical assistance.
 Military exercises conducted with the Royal Brunei Armed Forces include reciprocal army and navy exercises.
 Australia also provides some training and military expertise.

-The former Minister for Foreign Affairs, Senator the Hon Bob Carr, visited Brunei on 30 June-2 July 2013 for the 20th ASEAN Regional Forum (ARF) and 3rd East Asia Summit Foreign Ministers’ Meeting.
+These included the former Minister for Foreign Affairs, Senator the Hon Bob Carr, on 30 June-2 July 2013 for the 20th ASEAN Regional Forum (ARF) and 3rd East Asia Summit Foreign Ministers’ Meeting and former Minister for Defence, Senator the Hon Stephen Smith, on 28-29 August 2013 for the 2nd ASEAN Defence Ministers’ Plus Meeting (ADMM+).

-Then Parliamentary Secretary for Pacific Island Affairs and Foreign Affairs, the Hon Richard Marles MP, visited Brunei in August 2012.
-Then Parliamentary Secretary for Sustainability and Urban Water, Senator the Hon Don Farrell, visited Brunei in October 2010 to attend the second EAS Environment Ministers' Meeting.
-Then Minister for Resources and Energy, the Hon Martin Ferguson AM MP, visited Brunei in September 2011 to attend the fifth EAS Energy Ministers' Meeting.
+Former Parliamentary Secretary for Pacific Island Affairs and Foreign Affairs, the Hon Richard Marles MP, visited Brunei in August 2012.
+Former Parliamentary Secretary for Sustainability and Urban Water, Senator the Hon Don Farrell, visited Brunei in October 2010 to attend the second EAS Environment Ministers' Meeting.
+Former Minister for Resources and Energy, the Hon Martin Ferguson AM MP, visited Brunei in September 2011 to attend the fifth EAS Energy Ministers' Meeting.

 Bilateral economic and trade relationship

 Trade and investment is an important focus of Australia's bilateral relationship with Brunei.
-Brunei was ranked as Australia's 41st largest merchandise trading partner in 2012, though this ranking likely understates the level of transhipped trade between Australia and Brunei via Singapore.
-Total direct bilateral trade with Brunei in 2012 amounted to $1.09 billion, with Australia's imports of crude petroleum from Brunei comprising just over $1 billion.
-Australia's merchandise exports to Brunei in 2012 totalled $36 million, consisting mainly of food and food products including meat (excluding beef) ($7 million), live animals ($5 million), beef ($3 million) and specialised machinery and parts ($1 million).
+Brunei was ranked as Australia's 39th largest merchandise trading partner in 2012-13, though this ranking likely understates the level of transhipped trade between Australia and Brunei via Singapore.
+Total direct bilateral trade with Brunei in 2012-13 amounted to $1.026 billion, with Australia's imports of crude petroleum from Brunei comprising $978 million.
+Australia's merchandise exports to Brunei in 2012-13 totalled $46 million, consisting mainly of food and food products including meat (excluding beef) ($6 million), live animals ($6 million), beef ($7 million) and measuring and analysing instruments ($3 million).

 In the services sector, a number of Australian teachers and other professionals work in Brunei.
-In 2012, Australia's service exports to Brunei (mainly education) were worth $44 million.
-Australia is now the second preferred destination for Bruneian students, with approximately 500 students currently studying in Australia.
+In 2012-13, Australia's service exports to Brunei (mainly education-related travel and transport) were worth $53 million.
+Australia is now the second preferred destination for Bruneian students, with approximately 400 students currently studying in Australia.

 Australian trade and investment strategies